Kamikaze

 To Younger Sister:

 Your older brother goes bravely to the Sea of OO [1].
 Now I have few words to say.
-Just weep your eyes out at the complete destruction of the arrogant enemy.
+Just cry your eyes out at the complete destruction of the arrogant enemy.
 Take care of yourself.

-Letters translated by Bill Gordon
+Letters and poem translated by Bill Gordon

-March 2010
+March 2010 (letters)

 The letters come from Shirakawa (2002, 101-2).
+The poem comes from Tokkōtai Senbotsusha (1999, 131).
 The biographical information on this page comes from Naemura (1993, 179) and Osuo (2005, 206).

 Eiko Shirakawa wrote the book Sara no hana: "Tokkō" Okinawa no umi ni chiru, Nakajima Hidehiko no kiroku (Sal flower: Dying in special attack in Sea of Okinawa, record of Hidehiko Nakajima) (2002), which contains about 80 letters and postcards primarily written by Hidehiko Nakajima with most from the period after his entrance into the Army Air Academy on April 1, 1941.